tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-fact-of-the-day.md

 1. Your design should look no worse than the minimal example above, and ideally better!
 Above, I set (in CSS) the `width` and `height` of the main &lt;div> to 600 x 400, and used `margin-left:auto;` and `margin-right:auto;` to center it.
 1. Create an array of at least 7 "facts".
 The example uses jokes, but the facts could be a random quote, vocabulary word, trivia, a Magic 8-ball type fortune, or whatever.
 1. Pull a random fact out of the array every time the page is loaded or re-loaded, and display it.
 There are a couple of ways to do this - you can look here: http://php.net/manual/en/ref.array.php and here: http://php.net/manual/en/function.rand.php
-1. **Submission: When you are done, post the page to `banjo.rit.edu`, zip and post your files to the appropriate dropbox, and put the link in the dropbox comments field.**
+1. **Submission: When you are done, post the page to `banjo.rit.edu`, zip and post your file to the appropriate dropbox, and put the link in the dropbox comments field.**

 **HW-fact-of-the-day.php**
 1. The requirements are the same as above, except that you will display a different fact depending on what day of the week it is.
 If it is Sunday, then the same fact will be shown for the whole day; if it is Monday, then another fact will be shown for the whole day, and so on.